 - "Saturn: A New View" by L. Lovett, J. Horvath and J. Cuzzi (Abrams 2006) contains 150 images from Cassini and Huygens.
-Not much text, unfortunately, but the images are truly astonishing. - The book I mentioned last week, "Satellites of the Outer Planets: Worlds in their own right" by David Rothery (Oxford UP, 1999), has a good summary of Saturn's moons, at least up until Cassini.
+Not much text, unfortunately, but the images are truly astonishing.
+They're all from early in the Cassini mission; it would be good to see an update with later images. - The book I mentioned last week, "Satellites of the Outer Planets: Worlds in their own right" by David Rothery (Oxford UP, 1999), has a good summary of Saturn's moons, at least up until Cassini.